 - Will Latuda make me feel high?

-- How long does Latuda stay in your system?
+- How long will Latuda stay in my system?

 - Can I take both Latuda and lamotrigine (Lamictal)?

 To learn more about Latuda, see these articles: